 One of the certain effects of global warming will be a rise in mean sea level.
 Warming will increase the volume of the seas due to thermal expansion, and via a reduction in extent of mountain snow cover and land based polar ice caps.
 Over the last 100 years, mean sea level has risen by 10-25 cm.
-The rate will probably increase during this century due to positive feedback effects.
+The rate is slowly increasing due to positive feedback effects.
 When white sea ice melts due to rising temperature, the absorption of solar radiation by dark water increases, a positive feedback that further increases temperature.
 Glaciers are moving faster than during the past century, probably due to lubrication by their own melt water.
 They end up in the sea faster, so melt faster.

 This has happened before in Earth's history - about 81000 years ago, sea level was changing at a meter per 50 years (Doral et.al., Science 263.5148.796).

 Planning based on facts would immediately stop all permanent construction less than 1 m above current storm surge sea levels.
 In short, stop investing in future catastrophes such as New Orleans.
 Coastal scientists generally agree that mean sea level was 6 m higher than today during the last interglacial period; there is evidence for a 20 m rise during an earlier interglacial.
 Sensible planning would aim to move coastal cities around the world to 1 m above current peak sea levels by 2100, and to an additional meter higher each century after that.
 Such movement will be impossible for some countries; for example, almost all of Bangladesh is less than 2 m above current sea level.
 Worldwide, perhaps 500 million people will be displaced by a 1 m rise in sea level.
 About 100 million of these will have nowhere left to go in their own country.

-Planning based on facts must provide for the displacement as climate refugees of about 1 million people globally per year for the foreseeable future, due to sea level rise.
+Planning based on facts must provide for the displacement as refugees of about 1 million people globally per year for the foreseeable future, due to sea level rise.